julietmwong27/Respirometry/Respirometer_SOP.md

 <a name="Bath"></a> **Water Bath Setup**

-1. Place the second bin and cooler in close proximity to their respective chillers and within reach of the heaters and probes connected to the temperature controllers.
+1. Place the cooler and second bin in close proximity to their respective chillers and within reach of the heaters and probes connected to the temperature controllers.
 Fill the second bin with the water you'll use to fill the chambers (here called "source water") and set up an InkBird controller (or second Apex) to control the temperature of that water.

 1. Fill the cooler with source water, enough to just fully submerge the chambers once the respirometer and chambers are placed inside, and set up an Apex controller to control the temperature of that water.

-1. Connect tubing to the inflow and outflow ports on your chiller.
-At the other end of the inflow tube, attach an aquarium pump.
-Place the pump and the free end of the outflow tube in the cooler.
+1. Connect tubing to the inflow and outflow ports on your chillers.
+At the free end of the inflow tube, attach an aquarium pump.
+Place the pump and the free end of the outflow tube in the cooler (repeat for the second bin).
 Plug the pump into a any free wall outlet (not a temperature controller outlet).

 1. Place the Apex or InkBird temperature probe in the water and check that the display (or apex.local dashboard on your computer) is showing an accurate current temperature reading.

-1. Before plugging the chiller and heater into the Apex EnergyBar, make sure the outlets are manually OFF or set to AUTO if you've already programmed the outlets.
+1. Before plugging the chiller and heater into the Apex EnergyBar, make sure the outlets are manually OFF.
+Set these outlets to AUTO only once you've programmed the outlets for your desired temperature.
 Pre-set the InkBird temperature before plugging in the chiller and heater.
     1. **The heater(s) must be fully submerged before powering on**

 1. While you wait for the bath and source water to reach the desired temperature, set up the respirometer and prepare the chambers.